How to finally learn to code in 7 easy steps

 Estimated learning times for programming languages

-Here’s an estimated learning time for various programming languages (non-exhaustive list), ordered from easiest to most difficult:
+Here is an estimated learning time for basic concepts in various programming languages (non-exhaustive and subjective list), ordered from easiest to most difficult:

 Programming language Level of difficulty Estimated learning time